 Impacts of Non-Aboriginal Activities on Southern Inuit of NunatuKavut

 Southern Inuit of NunatuKavut (formerly Labrador Inuit-Metis) are people of mixed Aboriginal and European descent who live in the Lake Melville region and some southern coastal communities.
 Their origins date back to the early 19th century when contact between Aboriginal women and European men working at Labrador trading posts became more common and often led to marriage.
 Although some marriages involved Innu, Mi'kmaq, and French people, the vast majority were between Inuit women and British men.
-The descendents of these unions are the Southern Inuit.
+The descendants of these unions are the Southern Inuit.

 Rather than identifying with either their Inuit or English ancestors, the Southern Inuit developed a distinct culture and society that blended qualities from both their Aboriginal and European heritages.
 Seasonal migration was central to their way of life and allowed them to harvest furs in the winter, seals in the spring, and catch fish in the summer.
 Non-Aboriginal activities did little to interfere with the Southern Inuit way of life until the second half of the 20th century, when a variety of industrial developments, game laws, resettlement programs, and other developments threatened land and resources the Southern Inuit used.

 By the time the first generation of Southern Inuit was born in the 1800s, Moravian missionaries had much influence over the lives of the Labrador Inuit.
 Alongside controlling trade operations, they provided the Inuit with religious, educational, and medical services.
 The Moravians opposed unions between Europeans and Inuit, and at first would not allow them onto their lands.
-Know then as Settlers or Kablunângajuit, by the 1860s Moravians had accepted them into their congregations and schools – although not in the same classes as the Inuit students.
+Known then as Settlers or Kablunângajuit, by the 1860s Moravians had accepted them into their congregations and schools – although not in the same classes as the Inuit students.
 Anthropologist John C. Kennedy suggests that by maintaining such distinctions, the Moravians helped create an atmosphere in which the Settlers further distinguished themselves from their Inuit ancestors (1997).

 During this period, many Settlers began moving south, while others remained in the north.
 Eventually a divide formed between these two groups.
 In the north, the Kablunângajuit maintained fairly close ties to the Inuit and many continued speaking Inuktitut.
 Moravian missionaries helped preserve Aboriginal practices among Inuit and Kablunângajuit by barring European fishers and traders from entering mission grounds.
 No such administration existed in the south to isolate the Southern Inuit (or Settlers) from their English-speaking neighbours and many began using this language instead of Inuktitut.
 Southern Inuit also spent much of the year isolated from one another during the long winter trapping season and had few opportunities to form a group or cultural identity.